When lived1846-1927

 g Guy Hill (b.
 Dec.
 4, 1880; d.
 Nov.
 14, 1958 in Pepin County; buried in Porcupine Cemetery)

 g Mary Hill (b.
-April 29, 1885. m.
+April 29, 1885; m.
 Otis Bignell, son of Robert and Didame (Place) Bignell, in 1902; their children include: Daughter Bignell, b.
 1903; Orlin Bignell, b.
 Feb.
 4, 1904, d.
 Nov.
-8, 1978.
-Mary d.
-July 1953 in Pepin County; she and Otis died 15 days apart.
-“Mrs. and Mrs. Clair Longsdorf and family of Durand were Sunday visitors at the Otis Bignell home,” according to the June 9, 1925, Lake City Graphic-Republican.
+8, 1978; Mary d.
+July 18, 1953, at Plum City Hospital, Plum City, Wis.)

 g Daisy Hill (b.
 Oct.
 1, 1887, m.
 Glenn Carroll)

 g Iva Ann Hill (b.
 March 11, 1895, in Wis., m.
 Chester Bignell, Robert Bignell’s son, on Jan.
 12, 1912 - Chester was born Feb.
 2, 1885, in Wisconsin, and died Sept.
 14, 1962 - in Wisconsin; their children are: Pearl Bignell - “Miss Flossie HILL is working for Mrs. Pearl Bignell in Plum City,” according to the June 9, 1925, Lake City Graphic-Republican; Idella Bignell; Luella Bignell, m.
 Walter, last name unknown; Stella Bignell, b.
 June 27, 1910, d.
 Dec.
 15, 1990, Eau Claire, Wis.; Vivian A. Bignell, b.
 1933, m.
 Phillip A. Felland, who fought in the Korean War, holding rank of A2C U.S. Air Force.
 Iva d.
 Sept.
-14, 1972, in Wis.
+14, 1972, in Wis.)

 Interesting facts